-About 800CE, Muslims from Central Asia first began to settle near the mouth of the Indus River in modern Pakistan.
+About 800CE, Muslims from Central Asia began settling near the mouth of the Indus River in modern Pakistan.
 Over the next several centuries, Muslim warriors moved south to conquer land on the subcontinent.
 The lumbering elephants used by the Indians were no match for the Muslim’s swift war horses.
-In addition to this military advantage, the Muslim conquerors enjoyed, many Indians from lower castes rejected their traditional beliefs because Muslims taught that all people are equal.
+In addition to this military advantage the Muslim conquerors enjoyed, many Indians from lower castes rejected their traditional beliefs because Muslims taught that all people are equal.

 The leaders of the Muslim warriors, called sultans, set up small kingdoms across northern India.
 The sultans wanted to spread their faith, so they destroyed many Hindu temples and placed special taxes on those Indians who kept their traditional beliefs.

 New Muslim invaders called Mughals arrived from across the Hindu Kush in 1504.
 The first Mughal ruler was Babur—a name that means lion.
 Babur was a descendant of Genghis Khan, a warrior who united several nomadic tribes to create the largest empire in history.
 Babur first ruled the land northwest of the subcontinent, but his uncles seized control of the kingdom while Babur and his army were fighting a foreign war.
 Knowing he could not return to his homeland, Babur and his army conquered Kabul, a city northeast of the peninsula.
 Babur and his army defeated many small kingdoms and expanded his domain into northern India.

 Akbar (1542 – 1605), ruled the Mughal Empire from 1556 until his death.
 To unify the vast Mughal state, Akbar established a centralized system of administration throughout his empire.
 He also adopted policies that won him the support of his non-Muslim subjects.